dcquinche/data-warehouse-project/README.md

 - Select a default vpc, the security group created on the third step and the cluster subnet group from the step 5 in the network and security section.
 - Once is done, copy and paste the variables needed from the cluster in the dwh.cfg file.

-7. Run the following command to drop and create the tables.
+7. Run the following command to drop and create the tables:

   ```
   python create_tables.py
   ```

-8. Run the following command to implement the ETL pipeline.
+8. Run the following command to implement the ETL pipeline:

   ```
   python etl.py